Skip to main content

 Alt text

 I created all the level geometry in the early levels before it was time to do a more detailed pass with an artist.
-I also whiteboxed all the prototypes that preceded the final version of Scenarios, which included some very different types of gameplay including a character creator and isometric office view
+I also whiteboxed all the prototypes that preceded the final version of Virtual Clinic Scenarios, which included some very different types of gameplay including a character creator and a first person game.

 User Testing